 Once the student’s financial aid file is complete, this award is usually disbursed into the student’s APU account during the first month of the semester (first half of the award in fall, the second half in spring), or later depending on when documentation is received.

 Up to four years.
 Eligibility for this award may change if new information is received.

 To Retain Eligibility

-Students must complete the FAFSA annually.
-It is recommended to complete the FAFSA as soon after the first FAFSA filing date as possible (October 1, 2018, for the 2019-20 FAFSA).
+Students must complete the FAFSA annually by the applicable deadline.
+It is recommended to complete the FAFSA as soon after the first FAFSA filing date as possible (visit the FAFSA website for deadlines).